markshelgren/noteTaker/README.md

 ## Built With

 - [VSCode](https://code.visualstudio.com/) - The platform I used for developing this project.
-- [MDN](https://developer.mozilla.org/en-US/) - Used as a reference tool.
 - [GoogleChrome](https://www.google.com/chrome/) - Used for inspector tool and validating the program during development.
 - [NodePackageManager](https://www.npmjs.com/) - Used to install node modules/dependencies
 - [Postman](https://www.getpostman.com/) - A collaboration platform for API development.
-- [YouTube](https://youtube.com) - Used to publish the video of the CLI which can be found in the "Getting Started" section.
 <!-- ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us. -->